 - Engineers add tech debt to the backlog.

 - Lather, Rinse, repeat.

 See how we have given up a fixed goal and are able to address the next emerging set of priorities at every sprint boundary.
-We are now building software which learns from the real world even as it shapes it.
+We are now building software that learns from the real world even as it shapes it.
 There is room to understand problems a little more and to gradually come to see the solution.
 There is even time to backtrack and try something else.

 But if I do this, then…

 When I discuss this with engineering teams, they almost always complain about the lack of clarity around what is to be done and an unclear vision.
 Also that they will end up doing throw-away work.
-Also that they will amass tech-debt due to frequent changes.
+Also that they will amass tech debt due to frequent changes.
 Let’s talk about these as all are legitimate concerns.

 Lack of Vision

 A vision for the product is the idea that it will solve X/Y/Z problem and that we will save money/time/effort etc as we build it.
 It is not a crystallized set of tasks.
 In fact, any attempt to do so does not set a vision but actually constrains it to only those tasks.
 Visions is an organic, amorphous thing defined by the metrics it wants to improve and the rough means of doing so.
 Hence, it can only be defined in a rough way.
 Please spare the product manager the quest for endless details before the start of the project.

 Throw away work always happens since software is always changing.
 The real question is how much to throw away and how often.
 Would you rather build a behemoth that is way off requirements and then re-do large chunks of it or would you build what is needed, refining things as you go with some small waste per cycle?
 I prefer the latter, personally.